radzionc/increaser/prompts/context.md

 ## Principles

-The "Principles" page consists of two sub-pages: "My principles" and "Principle ideas."
-The "My principles" page has two tabs: "Principles" and "Categories."
-On the principles page, the user can add, edit, and delete principles, which consist of a name, description, and category.
-On the categories page, the user can add, edit, and delete categories.
+The "Principles" page consists of three sub-pages: "Principles", "Categories" and "Explore."

+The "Principles" sub-page the user can add, edit, and delete principles, which consist of a name, description, and category.
+User can create a category while creating a principle.

+On the "Categories" sub-page, the user can add, edit, and delete categories.
 A category consists of a name and an emoji.

-The "Principle ideas" page consists of a list of suggested principles for a fulfilling life, categorized into health, marriage, work, mindset, and finances that the user can add to their principles.
+The "Explore" sub-page consists of a list of suggested principles for a fulfilling life, categorized into health, marriage, work, mindset, and finances that the user can add to their principles.

 ## What's New